The Sixth Sense: Plot

-Malcolm returns home to find Anna talking in her sleep, asking Malcolm why he left her, much to his confusion.
-When she suddenly drops Malcolm's wedding ring, he notices that it is not on his finger.
-Recalling what Cole told him about dead people only seeing what they want to see and not knowing they are dead, Malcolm finally realizes he did not survive being shot by Vincent and has been dead while working with Cole.
-He quickly comes to terms with his death and tells Anna that he loves her.
-She bids him goodnight, indicating that she is now at peace and can move on.
-With his business finally complete, Malcolm's spirit departs in a flash of light.
+Malcolm returns home to find his wedding video playing and Anna talking in her sleep, asking him why he left her.
+She drops his wedding ring, and he notices that it is not on his finger.
+Recalling what Cole told him about dead people only seeing what they want to see, Malcolm locates his gunshot injury, and he realizes that he did not survive being shot by Vincent.

+Malcolm has been dead the entire time while working with Cole.
+Coming to terms with the fact that he is a ghost, he lets Anna know that he had to help someone.
+Malcolm tells her that she was never second to anything and that he loves her.
+Anna's face relaxes indicating she is at peace and can move on, so Malcolm's spirit departs in a flash of light.